Silva Smini Head Torch | Review - Outdoors Magic

 Silva Smini Performance

 I timed the battery life within the conditions of my own home and found Silva’s figures to be pretty bang on.
-The full beam lasting 1.5 hours and the medium mode around 2.5.
-Silva say that the Smini will last 20 hours on low mode but I actually got about 24.2 hours from it.
-This was probably helped by the fact that my test was done at room temperature.
+The full beam lasted 1 hour 22 minutes and the medium mode around 2 hours and 33 minutes.
+Silva say that the Smini will last 20 hours on low mode but I actually got about 24 hours from it.
+This might’ve been helped by the fact that my test was done at room temperature.

 When I’m on a long distance hike, I’ll mainly be carrying a head torch for emergency situations or for just using in my tent at night.
 In that kind of scenario, I can see this having the battery life to see me through a hike of, say, 8 days and 200 miles, without the need to recharge it along the way.